VW says no sales of brands or units on the agenda

-WOLFSBURG, Germany Volkswagen (VOWG_p.DE) is not currently contemplating selling any of its brands or units to help pay for the costs of its diesel emissions test cheating scandal, its finance chief told a news conference on Thursday.
+WOLFSBURG, Germany, April 28 Volkswagen is not currently contemplating selling any of its brands or units to help pay for the costs of its diesel emissions test cheating scandal, its finance chief told a news conference on Thursday.

 Frank Witter said Europe's biggest carmaker believed it had provisioned adequately for all known risks, although there were naturally uncertainties given the scope of the issue.